wki/DDD/README.md

     # Use a service by calling a method on it
     $c->model('Domain')->service_name->method_name();

-    # Idea for a factory usage
+    # Idea for a factory
+    #  -- possible Problem: duplicated logic for validity-check
+    #                       duplicated code for additional attributes
     $c->model('Domain')->order_builder->build(...);

+    # Idea for a repository
+    #  -- possible Problem: duplicated logic for validity-check
+    #                       duplicated code for additional attributes
+    $c->model('Domain')->order_repository->order_by_id(...);

 ## Infrastructure Layer -- more simple things ##